Thermogravitational cycle: Applications and examples

 Thermogravitational electric generator based on balloon inflation/deflation.
 A balloon filled with perfluorohexane inflates and deflates due to density changes via heat exchanges.
 Each time the magnet attached to the balloon passes through the coil, an electrical signal is recorded on the oscilloscope.

 An experimental device working according to thermogravitational cycle principle was developed in a laboratory of the University of Bordeaux and patented in France.
 Such thermogravitational electric generator is based on inflation and deflation cycles of an elastic bag made of nitrile elastomer cut from a glove finger.
 The bag is filled with a volatile working fluid that has low chemical affinity for the elastomer such as perfluorohexane (C_{6}F_{14}).
 It is attached to a strong NdFeB spherical magnet that acts both as a weight and for transducing the mechanical energy into voltage.
 The glass cylinder is filled with water acting as transporting fluid.
 It is heated at the bottom by a hot circulating water-jacket, and cooled down at the top by a cold water bath.
 Due to its low boiling point temperature (56 °C), the perfluorohexane drop contained in the bag vaporizes and inflates the balloon.
 Once its density is lower than the water density, the balloon raises according to Archimedes’ principle.
 Cooled down at the column top, the balloon deflates partially until its gets effectively denser than water and starts to fall down.
 As seen from the videos, the cyclic motion has a period of several seconds.
 These oscillations can last for several hours and their duration is limited only by leaks of the working fluid through the rubbery membrane.
 Each time the magnet goes through the coil produces a variation in the magnetic flux.
 An electromotive force is created and detected through an oscilloscope.
-It has been estimated that the average power of this machine is 7 μW and its efficiency is 4.8 x 10^{−6}.
+It has been estimated that the average power of this machine is 7 μW and its efficiency is 4.8 × 10^{−6}.
 Although these values are very small, this experiment brings a proof of principle of renewable energy device for harvesting electricity from a weak waste heat source without need of other external energy supply, e.g. for a compressor in a regular heat engine.
 The experiment was successfully reproduced by undergraduate students in preparatory classes of the Lycée Hoche in Versailles.

 Thermogravitational cycle experiment performed by Elsa Giraudat and Jean-Baptiste Hubert (while undergraduate students at the Lycée Hoche, Versailles, France) for their personal project in physics.
 The fluid was perfluoropentane (C_{5}F_{12}) in their case, and the cold source was made by ice blocks floating on the water column.
 Numerical integration of the electromotive force gave a harvested energy of 192 μJ per cycle.

 Several other applications based on the thermogravitational cycles could be found in the literature.
 For example: